Bodhicitta: Tibetan methods

 When only realizing Śūnyatā, the practitioner might not benefit others, so the Mahayana path unites emptiness and compassion, this keeps from falling into the two limits and remaining on the middle way.
-Traditionally, Bodhisattvas practice mediative concentration at the beginning toward attaining the noble one's wisdom level, then the main practice becomes benefiting others spontaneously, unlike other paths that might discontinue benefiting others.
+Traditionally, Bodhisattvas practice meditative concentration at the beginning toward attaining the noble one's wisdom level, then the main practice becomes benefiting others spontaneously, unlike other paths that might discontinue benefiting others.

 All the conducive causes and auspicious conditions should be complete for bodhicitta to properly arise.
 After continued training, these qualities can arise in the mind without contrivance.

 The two main traditions in taking the Bodhicitta vows are: 1) Nagarjuna's profound view chariot and, 2) Asanga's vast conduct chariot.
 After which this is guarded with what to avoid, and what to adopt.

 The practice can be divided into three parts: 1) mind training, 2) arousing bodhicitta, and 3) training in what to adopt and what to avoid.
 These can be called the 1) preliminary practice, 2) main practice, and 3) concluding practice.
 The preliminary practice is training in the four boundless qualities.
 The main practice is arousing Bodhicitta and taking vows.
 The concluding practice is training in what to adopt and guarding without fail against what to avoid.